Peace in everyday family life

 5 Mindfulness Tips for Less Stress and More Harmony

-In the hectic family routine, it is often a challenge for parents to coordinate private matters, work, and "leisure stress" and also find quiet moments.
-At the latest with the start of external care, we come under additional time pressure, which often leads to restlessness.
+In the busy family routine, it is often a challenge for parents to coordinate private matters, work, and "leisure stress" while also finding quiet moments.
+At the latest, with the start of outside care, we come under time pressure, which often leads to restlessness.
 So how can we bring more calm into our family life and why is this so important?

 Table of Contents